Salesforce Testing Tutorial for Beginners

 Client Issues Solution

-We can’t test without all our data being present in the system.
-They only need a few sample records to test.
+We cannot test without all our data being present in the system.
+Only a few sample records are needed to test.

-I don’t have spare time to test and manage my daily job.
-They should keep in touch with PM and regular check-in calls in the design and build stages.
+I do not have spare time to test and manage my daily job.
+Stay in touch with the PM and join regular check-in calls during design and build stages.